-Maternal anemia, even moderate cases, increases the risk of dying during childbirth.
+Maternal anemia, even in moderate cases, increases the risk of dying during childbirth.
 Iron deficiency also contributes to poor birth outcomes and can reduce iron stores at birth, jeopardizing cognitive development and increasing the risk of child mortality.
-Moreover, stunting — a complex process that occurs from conception until a child’s second birthday — is due to inadequate infant and young child feeding and recurrent/chronic illness, and compromises adult height attainment, ability to learn, grade completion in school, productivity, and income.
+Moreover, stunting — a complex process that occurs during the first 1,000 days of life, from conception until a child’s second birthday — is due to inadequate infant and young child feeding and recurrent/chronic illness and compromises adult height attainment, ability to learn, grade completion in school, and productivity.

 In collaboration with Ministries of Health and partners, MCSP focused on evidence-based interventions to prevent and reduce all forms of malnutrition by integrating nutrition into reproductive, maternal, newborn and child health platforms.